 Once the implant has fully integrated into your bone (this takes anywhere between 3 and 6 months) the final restoration can be placed on top.
-Inside the dental implant is a very small screw hole; your new crown, bridge or denture can then be screwed into the dental implant.
+Inside the dental implant is a very small screw hole; your new crown, bridge, or denture can then be screwed into the dental implant.

 If you have many teeth to replace you may find that the dental implant houses a little popper stud or magnet.
-You then have a full denture which either clicks onto this popper or magnet.
+You then have a full denture that either clicks onto this popper or magnet.

 How Are Dental Implants Used?

 Dental implants are used in a variety of ways to help a whole range of different people: